-The Old Fortress of Corfu Ionian: The Old Fortress of Corfu is one of the most impressive fortifications works in Europe.
-It is the first thing to see as the ferry approaches Corfu.
+The Old Fortress of Corfu: The Old Fortress is one of the most impressive fortification works in Greece.
+It is the first thing visitors encounter as the ferry approaches Corfu.
 It stands on the eastern side of the town, on a rocky peninsula that gets into the sea.
-This fortress is called Old in contrast to the New Fortress (of Saint Mark), that was also built to protect the town from enemies and pirates.
+This fortress is called Old in contrast to the New Fortress (of Saint Mark), which was also built to protect the town from enemies and pirates.

 The Old Fortress is located in Corfu Town just a 15-minute walk away from the central bus station and a 20-minute walk from a parking lot.

-Private transfers: We recommend using an online pre-booked Corfu transfer service, which provides transfer by taxi, minibus or private VIP car and arranging a pickup directly from the airport, port or your hotel.
-Alternatively, there’s the option of arranging a pickup by a local driver directly at the following numbers: 0030 26610 39911, 0030 694 5452 338, 0030 697 3372 289 or book your taxi online.
+Private transfers: We recommend using an online pre-booked transfer service, which provides transfer by taxi, minibus, or private VIP car and arranging a pickup directly from the airport, port, or your hotel.
+Alternatively, there’s the option of arranging a pickup by a local driver directly at the following numbers: 0030 26610 39911, 0030 693 484 3704, or 0030 694 726 6811, or booking your taxi online.

-Car rental: Τhere’s the option of renting a car in Corfu with as little as 12 euros per day and pick it up directly from the airport, port or your hotel.
-Using a car rental allows visitors to discover the Old Fortress and many other places of interest in Corfu at their own pace.
+Car rental: Τhere’s the option of renting a car and picking it up directly from the airport, port, or your hotel.
+Using a rental car allows visitors to discover the Old Fortress and many other points of interest in Corfu at their own pace.

 Public transfers: The central bus station of the island is located at Corfu Town.
 There are bus connections between this bus station and most areas of the island.
 Consider that time schedules might change according to the season.
 Check the official timetables here.
 Tip: Since buses don’t always stop at every scheduled stop of their itinerary, our advice to visitors is to inform the driver about their final destination, so that he makes a stop there.